Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/README.md

 3. Creative pip installs using cotainr

-   In this exercise you will learn how to install Python packages in a container using cotainr when no conda package or pip wheel exists for the package.
+   In this exercise you will learn how to install Python packages in a container using cotainr when no conda package exists for the package.

-   1. Check the [panopticapi](https://github.com/cocodataset/panopticapi) GitHub repo for ways to install it from source.
-Also check the [setup.py](https://github.com/cocodataset/panopticapi/blob/master/setup.py) for hints about the dependencies needed by panopticapi
+   1. Create a conda yaml file based on the `python312.yml` and add ROCm 7.0 versions of torch, torchvision, torchaudio and triton-rocm.
-   2. Create a conda environment file for installing panopticapi
+   2. Build a new container image using cotainr on LUMI-C.
-   3. Use the conda environment file to build a container for LUMI-C using cotainr
+   3. Confirm that pytorch has access to the AMD GPUs on LUMI-G.